-1000 Books Before Kindergarten (1BBK) is a free literacy program for newborns, babies, toddlers, and preschoolers.
+1000 Books Before Kindergarten is a free literacy program for newborns, babies, toddlers, and preschoolers.
 The goal?
 Read 1000 books with your little one before they start Kindergarten.
-Take BPL's 1000 Books pledge—and we'll be your cheerleaders along the way.
-1BBK can help your little one develop a love of reading, provides you with opportunities to bond, and helps your child develop the early literacy skills they need for success later in life.
+Take BPL's 1000 Books pledge—we'll cheer you on along the way.

 Track your progress by picking up a FREE 1000 Books chart in our branches, or use the stay-at-home version that you can print and colour yourself.
-Download our letter-size poster with 100 stars per page in the Related Links below to get started.
-If you don't have access to a printer, try digitally colouring or marking the stars using any graphic or drawing program (even MS Paint works for this!).
 Remember, you can repeat books as many times as you want, and virtual storytimes and audiobooks count, too.
-When you've finished all 1000 books, download and print the certificate below to celebrate!
+When you've finished 1000 books, come visit to receive a certificate of completion.

 Because your child’s learning starts at birth!
 Did you know: